 A. You can ignore any layers that are beyond the planes either side of the trace being calculated.
-You only need to consider the laminate thicknesses either side of the trace to the nearest planes on both sides.
-You can think of this as the plane forming a shield either side of the trace.
+You only need to consider the laminate thicknesses either side of the trace to the nearest planes on both sides.You can think of this as the plane forming a shield either side of the trace.
+If you have many impedance controlled traces and high layer counts Speedstack will save you time and provide accurate documentation.

-Q. Why are all of the impedances measurements on my coupon are wrong but the dimensions agree with the Field Solver?
+Q. Why are all of the impedance measurements on my coupon wrong but the dimensions agree with the Field Solver?